bergholt/triptych/README.md

 ## Why Prolog

 Prolog mirrors the structuralist logic of the combinatory machine.
 Unlike procedural languages, it is *declarative*: it states the constraints of a system rather than the steps to execute it.
-Its primitive is the relation — the *predicate* — exactly as Hjelmslev's primitive is the *function*, the dependence between elements.
+Its primitive is the relation, the *predicate*, exactly as Hjelmslev's primitive is the *function*, the dependence between elements.

 In both, the relation comes first; the terms are defined by the positions they occupy within it.åexhaustively enumerating every admissible combination of the grid.
-The poems are therefore not *written* one by one — they are *proved*, each a logical consequence of the paradigmatic axes.
+The poems are therefore not *written* one by one, they are *proved*, each a logical consequence of the paradigmatic axes.

 The language's own roots are in computational linguistics: Prolog was built in Alain Colmerauer's Marseille group around 1972, out of work on parsing natural language, which is the source of its precise control over syntactic order and deictic anchoring.